mmazzarolo/react-native-universal-monorepo/README.md

 In the metro bundler and Webpack configs used across the monorepo, [I'm using a set of build-tools](https://github.com/mmazzarolo/react-native-universal-monorepo/tree/master/packages/build-tools) that ensures nohoisted packages are resolved correctly.
 So, as long as you add these libraries [to the `nohoist` list](https://github.com/mmazzarolo/react-native-universal-monorepo/blob/a7dcfcbe7c7df66f6d11f06dd13f51ff94b1e70c/package.json#L9-L19), you should be good to go 👍

+## Contributing

+Contributions, discussions, and feedback are welcome!
+Please keep in mind that this project is still a WIP, so I suggest asking if there are any active plans on feature changes before submitting new PR 👍